basicallydan/danhough.com/_posts/2016-03-04-github-webhooks-with-flask.markdown

 use on my Linode VPS, hooks up HTTP requests to that socket quite seamlessly, on a host that I have specified.

-Whenever my **GitHub** repo is pushed to updated on either the `staging` or `master` branches, GitHub's **webhooks** are configured to send a request to the endpoint the Flask app has set up containing the branch and the latest commit on that branch.
+Whenever my **GitHub** repo is pushed to or updated on either the `staging` or `master` branches, GitHub's **webhooks** send a request to the endpoint I've specified.
+That endpoint is being served by the Flask app.

-The Flask app pulls down the latest changes on all branches, checks out the latest commit, deploys the blog to the appropriate folder (depending on whether it's `staging` or `master`) and checks out `master` to wrap it all up.
+The app fetches the latest changes on all branches, does a `checkout` on the latest commit, deploys the blog to the appropriate folder (depending on whether it's `staging` or `master`) and does a `checkout master` to wrap it all up.
 Job's a goodun.

-I learned a few things in process of getting to this stage:
+I learned a few things getting to this point:

 1. How to `uwsgi`.
 2. How to `nginx` my `uwsgi`.